-- Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply a range of mathematical and statistical methods, tools and notations proficiently and critically in the analysis and solution of engineering problems (SM2m) - A comprehensive knowledge and understanding of mathematical and computational models relevant to the engineering discipline, and an appreciation of their limitations (SM5m) - Understanding of concepts from a range of areas, including some outside engineering, and the ability to evaluate them critically and to apply them effectively in engineering projects (SM6m) - Ability to collect and analyse research data and to use appropriate engineering analysis tools in tackling unfamiliar problems, such as those with uncertain or incomplete data or specifications, by the appropriate innovation, use or adaptation of engineering analytical methods (EA7M) - Knowledge and comprehensive understanding of design processes and methodologies and the ability to apply and adapt them in unfamiliar situations (D10M)
+Knowledge and understanding of mathematical and statistical methods necessary to underpin their education in their engineering discipline and to enable them to apply a range of mathematical and statistical methods, tools and notations proficiently and critically in the analysis and solution of engineering problems (SM2m)

-Coursework 1 (10%) Coursework 2 (10%)

-Assessment Description: Exam - 80%

-Coursework - 2 separate pieces which involve a selection of problems which utilise the optimisation methods taught.
-20%

-Moderation approach to main assessment: Universal second marking as check or audit

-Assessment Feedback:

-Examination - Standard College of Engineering exam feedback form.

-Failure Redemption: A supplementary examination will form 100% of the module mark.

-Additional Notes: Delivery of both teaching and assessment will be blended including live and self-directed activities online and on-campus.

-This module assumes good mathematical skills and students will be expected to demonstrate a good understanding of partial differentiation, Taylor series expansion and matrices.

-Failure to sit an examination or submit work by the specified date will result in a mark of 0% being recorded.
-The College of Engineering has a ZERO TOLERANCE penalty policy for late submission of all coursework and continuous assessment.
+- A comprehensive knowledge and understanding of mathematical and computational models relevant to the engineering discipline, and an appreciation of their limitations (SM5m)

+- Understanding of concepts from a range of areas, including some outside engineering, and the ability to evaluate them critically and to apply them effectively in engineering projects (SM6m)

+- Ability to collect and analyse research data and to use appropriate engineering analysis tools in tackling unfamiliar problems, such as those with uncertain or incomplete data or specifications, by the appropriate innovation, use or adaptation of engineering analytical methods (EA7M)

+- Knowledge and comprehensive understanding of design processes and methodologies and the ability to apply and adapt them in unfamiliar situations (D10M)

+Assessment: Examination 1 (80%) Coursework 1 (10%) Coursework 2 (10%) Resit Assessment: Examination (Resit instrument) (100%) Assessment Description i on: Exam - 80% Coursework - 2 separat e pieces which involve a selection of problems which utilise the optimisation methods taught.
+20% Moderation approach to main assessment: Moderation of the entire cohort as Check or Audit Assessment Feedbac k: Examination - Standard I Faculty of Science and Engineering exam feedback form.
+A supplementary examination will form 100% of the module mark.
+Failure Redemption: A Failure Redemption: A Additional Notes: Del A supplementary examination will form 100% of the module mark. ivery of both teaching and assessment will be blended including live and self- Failure Redemption: A Additional Notes: Del A supplementary examination will form 100% of the module mark. ivery of both teaching and assessment will be blended including live and self- Failure Redemption: A Additional Notes: Del directed activities online This module assumes g A supplementary examination will form 100% of the module mark. ivery of both teaching and assessment will be blended including live and self- Failure Redemption: A Additional Notes: Del directed activities online This module assumes g understanding of partia A supplementary examination will form 100% of the module mark. ivery of both teaching and assessment will be blended including live and self- e and on-campus. good mathematical skills and students will be expected to demonstrate a good I differentiation, Taylor series expansion and matrices.
+Failure Redemption: A Additional Notes: Del directed activities online This module assumes g understanding of partia A supplementary examination will form 100% of the module mark. ivery of both teaching and assessment will be blended including live and self- e and on-campus. good mathematical skills and students will be expected to demonstrate a good